OmniDeck - Unified Chart Overlay¶

 Q: Does it slow down my charts?¶

-A: No. Omnideck optimized to run all systems efficiently.
+A: No. OmniDeck optimized to run all systems efficiently.
 Minimal performance impact even with all 10 enabled.

 Q: Can I customize each system?¶